 Welcome!
 I’m Sally McGraw.

 Pants still on?
 Then let’s talk about my behind-the-scenes work.
 I’ve edited books on post-traumatic stress and business practices for yogis, created expressive artist statements, and generated strategic editorial calendars for popular blogs.
-I’ve ghostwritten academic cover letters, blog posts, and in-depth articles.
+I’ve ghostwritten academic cover letters, blog posts, manifestos, and in-depth articles.
 I truly enjoy the process of collaboration and excel at helping people hone their messages, tell their stories, and find their voices.
 Want proof?
 Check out these testimonials from my marvelous clients.

 Explore this page for more information about me:

-Why do I love writing?
+Why do I love ghostwriting?

 Nothing makes me happier than capturing an abstract concept and pinning it to the page with illuminating, impassioned, carefully chosen words.
 Books, articles, speeches, and blog posts may seem like small, self-contained creations, but I’ve seen how the written word can change the path of history.
 If I can help my clients support, educate, or inspire their readers, I believe that together, we can make the world a tiny bit better.
-And that’s a worthwhile endeavor.
+And that’s a worthwhile endeavor

 Why do I love editing?